reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 ### Getting Started with the Service Framework

 So you have decided for the Hyperty Concept and now ask yourself where to start.
-This section describes the basic steps any developer needs to undertake to include the Service Framwork into their projects.
+This section describes the basic steps any developer needs to undertake to include the Service Framework into their projects.
 There are two simple steps to get you started.

-*should we say something about the need to select or design the data schema to be used with syncher?*

 1) Install the Service Framework